imalsogreg/blog.greghale.io/content/posts/2025-11-11-stochastic-parrot.md

 ## Myth: LLMs can only repeat what they learned from their training data

 False: Since early 2024 LLMs have been able to use what they have learned to reason _beyond_ their training data.
+You can talk to a chatbot about truly novel things and it will

 Examples: